SnehaYC/minion_speak/README.md

 ✔️ This is a simple web app.<br/>
-✔️ Created using Vanilla JS.
+✔️ Created using Vanilla JS, HTML and CSS.

 <!-- ✔️ Learned Following thing-
 ▪️ Events